-The best cheap tablets will give you the most bang for your buck with a smooth-performing operating system and a sleek, compact design, which will most likely be Android or FireOS.
-In other words, don't count on getting a cheap tablet from Apple's pricey portfolio — even the iPad mini costs a pretty penny.
+The best cheap tablets won't leave you feeling financially strapped and offer a smooth-performing, light-weight operating system.
+They should also have sleek, compact form factors.
+Truth be told, the best cheap tablets are Android or FireOS.
+In other words, don't count on getting a cheap tablet from Apple's pricey portfolio of slates — even the iPad mini costs a pretty penny.

 For under $200, you can get some of the best tablets around, such as the 2020 Amazon Fire HD 8 and the Lenovo Smart Tab M10 Plus.
 These are two heavy hitters if you're looking for some of the best cheap tablets on the market.

 - Check out the best kids tablets

 - Lenovo Smart Tab M10 Plus (2020) tablet review